 - record that they have completed all of the above within the person’s case notes.

 It is good practice to provide a blank copy of the Checklist to the person and their representative, so they can look at it while the practitioner goes through the domains with them.

 Using the Adult Care assessment and any other available care records (for example, care and support plans and daily records), compare the descriptions of need to the needs of the person and select level A, B or C, as appropriate, for each domain.
 If the needs of the person are the same or greater than anything in the A column, then ‘A’ should be selected.

 For each domain, give a brief description of the need and state where the evidence that supports the indicated level can be accessed.
 This helps with accessing the appropriate information to complete the Decision Support Tool if the person proceeds to a full NHS Continuing Healthcare assessment.

 Where it can reasonably be anticipated that the person’s needs are likely to increase in the next three months, for example, because of an expected deterioration in their condition, this should be reflected in the levels selected.
 Where the extent of a need may appear to be less because good care and treatment is reducing the effect of a condition, the need should be recorded in the Checklist as if that care and treatment was not being provided.

 A full assessment for NHS Continuing Healthcare is required if there are:

 - two or more domains selected in column A;

 - five or more domains selected in column B, or one selected in A and four in B; or

-- one domain selected in column A is one of the boxes marked with an asterisk, that is, those domains that carry a priority level in the decision support tool.
+- one domain selected in column A which is marked with an asterisk in one of the four domains that carry a priority level in the Decision Support Tool which are: